Influence of the shape of a conducting chamber on the stability of rigid ballooning modes in a mirror trap: Introduction

-In this paper, we examine the stability of the flute-balloon mode $m=1$ in a \emph{straight chamber} with a constant radius $r_{w} = \const$.
+In this paper, we examine the stability of the flute-ballooning mode $m=1$ in a \emph{straight chamber} (denoted by the abbreviation ``St'') with a constant radius $r_{w} = \const$.
 We present the results of calculating the stability zones both in the absence of additional end MHD anchors, which are traditionally used to suppress flute oscillations in open axially symmetric traps, and in their presence.

-In the first case, hereinafter referred to as \emph{wall stabilization} for brevity, there is one stability zone at a sufficiently large beta that exceeds the critical value, $\beta > \beta_{\text{crit}}$.
+In the first case, hereinafter referred to as \emph{lateral wall stabilization} and denoted by ``LW'' for brevity, there is one stability zone at a sufficiently large beta that exceeds the critical value, $\beta > \beta_{\text{crit}}$.
 In the second case, there are two such zones: the first one is for small beta, $\beta < \beta_{\text{crit}1}$, the second one is for large beta, $\beta > \beta_{\text{crit}2}$.
 These two zones can merge.
-We will call this case \emph{combined stabilization}.
+We will call this case \emph{combined wall stabilization} and denote it by the abbreviation ``CW''.

-Our goal was to calculate the critical values $\beta_{\text{crit}}$, $\beta_{\text{crit}1}$, $\beta_{\text{crit}2}$ and identify the dependence of these values on the degree plasma anisotropy, the radial profile of its pressure, the axial profile of the magnetic field, and the magnitude of the vacuum gap between the plasma and the conducting wall.
-The same goals were set by the authors of the article \cite{Kotelnikov+2022arXiv:2206.14407}, but in a simpler (for calculation, but not for manufacturing) configuration of a proportional chamber.
-To simplify the comparison of stability zones for proportional and straight chambers, we further use the same four radial pressure profiles and the same three magnetic field profiles as in the article \cite{Kotelnikov+2022arXiv:2206.14407}.
+Our goal is to calculate the critical values of $\beta_{\text{crit}}$, $\beta_{\text{crit}1}$, $\beta_{\text{crit}2}$ and identify the dependence of these values on the degree of plasma anisotropy, radial profile of plasma pressure, axial profile of the magnetic field, and the width of the vacuum gap between the plasma and the lateral wall.
+We also simulate MHD anchors by conducting end plates placed at different locations behind the throat of magnetic field plugs.

+The same goals we had when examined earlier the case of proportional chamber.
+To simplify the comparison of stability zones for the proportional and straight chambers, we further use the same four radial pressure profiles and the same three magnetic field profiles as in Ref.~\cite{Kotelnikov+2022NF_62_096025, Kotelnikov+2023NF_63_066027}.